TBosak/game-template/README.md

 * Need to turn template into an installable package.

 * Add implementation example images and videos to README

+* Need to setup custom component generation

 ---